 There’s a lot more than Joshua Chamberlain to the story of Maine at the Battle of Gettysburg.
 Chamberlain, the colonel of the 20th Maine Volunteer Infantry who fought with his regiment at Little Round Top, has reached almost legendary status since the battle.
 But soldiers from Maine made their presence felt all over the battlefield during the three days of fighting in July 1863.
 Telling Maine’s story at Gettysburg provides a unique lens on a conflict that still fascinates millions.

-Scheduled for publication in May 2018 by Stackpole Books, Maine Roads to Gettyburg will follow the soldiers from the Pine Tree State from the beginning of the American Civil War until the conclusion of the bloody fighting at Gettysburg.
-It will tell the stories of the Maine soldiers who fought and died at Bull Run, on the Peninsula, at Second Bull Run, Antietam, Fredericksburg and Chancellorsville before they followed Robert E. Lee and the Army of Northern Virginia into Pennsylvania.
+Published in 2018 by Stackpole Books, Maine Roads to Gettyburg follows the soldiers from the Pine Tree State from the beginning of the American Civil War until the conclusion of the bloody fighting at Gettysburg.
+It tells the stories of the Maine soldiers who fought and died at Bull Run, on the Peninsula, at Second Bull Run, Antietam, Fredericksburg and Chancellorsville before they followed Robert E. Lee and the Army of Northern Virginia into Pennsylvania.

 The 20th ME wasn’t the only Maine regiment that made a valiant stand at Gettysburg.
 So did the 16th ME, which was sacrificed on July 1 to buy time for its division to safely retreat.
 The 17th ME played its role in the Wheatfield on July 2.
 The 19th ME helped repulse Pickett’s Charge on July 3, around the same time that the 1st ME Cavalry was helping defeat Confederate cavalry far behind the Union lines.